Senior Poster Requirement

 WHAT IS A POLITICAL SCIENCE POSTER?

 Your senior (paper) projects will give a full accounting of all the complexities of your case, the policies possible for dealing with it, and a complete accounting of your own views.
 Your posters, on the other hand, are designed to give your peers and colleagues a quick overview of your topic and findings; a poster will therefore only present the highlights of your paper.
+See below for posters from previous years.

 What are the basic elements of a Poster?